nailec1911/special_tictactoe/README.md

 ```
 ./tictactoe.py
 ```
 In this version , the game will ask you to enter a number while the value you enter is wrong.
-The map is not resizable, and you can only play against the ordi (which is really bad).\
+The map is not resizable, and you can only play against the computer (which is really bad).\
 I didn't add constraints in this version, the objective was to use it as a "base" for the other versions.

 ### Second version